Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 When would a critical illness policy be canceled?

 Consult the terms and conditions for your plan for a full list of circumstances, but be aware that your policy will end if:

-- You are paid out the full amount of insurance benefits.
+- You are paid out the full maximum benefit available on your plan.

 - The termination date is reached — either as part of the policy or age of the insured.